The Emitters > Current tab

 This is extremely practical when you wish to increase or decrease the size of all particles at the same time without modifying the size value for each type of particle emitted.
 This also eliminates the need for numerous calculations for each operation.

-The use of animation keys with the master controllers often allows you to save a great deal of time.
+The use of FX Stack keyframes with the master controllers often allows you to save a great deal of time.

-To finish off, you may have noticed the animation key controllers next to the Emitters and Particles popup menus.
+To finish off, you may have noticed the FX Stack keyframe controllers next to the Emitters and Particles popup menus.

-These are used to create animation keys for all parameters of the emitter or particle named in the popup menu header at the same time.
+These are used to create FX Stack keyframes for all parameters of the emitter or particle named in the popup menu header at the same time.